somesomebody/comfyui-lorainfo-sidebar/README.md

 3. Restart the ComfyUI

 ## Usage
-- This extension finds `.safetensors / .ckpt / .pt` files in `models/loras`
+- This extension scans the `models/loras` folder for `.safetensors`, `.ckpt`, and `.pt` files.
-- Filename of JSON and preview iamge is same to LoRA file
+- The JSON and preview image filenames must match the LoRA file's name.
-- You can add a preview image in the same directory where the LoRA file is placed JSON file
+- You can add a preview image and a JSON file in the same directory as the LoRA file.
-- Editing JSON file like below
+- You can edit the JSON file like this:
 ![Preview](readme_img/02.png)